Get

 1. Engage in Play

 Playing with your dog is an excellent way to bond.
 However, it helps greatly to know what type of play your dog prefers.
 For example, some dogs would rather play tug-of-war than fetch a ball and bring it back to you.
 You’ll want to learn what type of play excites your dog so you can interact with them positively.
 If your dog loves to play Frisbee, ensure you have one on hand for playtime.
 Does your dog love water?
-Turn on the sprinkler on hot summer days and run through them with your pooch.
+Turn on the sprinkler on hot summer days and run through it with your pooch.

 man playing frisbee with golden retriever dog